Rosen Law Firm Encourages Legalzoom, Inc. Investors To Inquire About Securities Class Action Investigation - LZ

 Why:

-Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of LegalZoom, Inc. (NASDAQ: LZ ) resulting from allegations that LegalZoom may have issued materially misleading business information to the investing public.
+Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of LegalZoom, Inc. (NASDAQ: LZ ) resulting from allegations that LegalZoom may have issued materially misleading business information to the investing public.

 So what: If you purchased LegalZoom securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.